deniss87/JSFEEN2024Q4/README.md

 The project requires a running **backend** to handle engine control and race logic.
 The server code is located in the `async-race-api` folder (copied from the official _Rolling Scopes School_ mock server).
 Make sure the API server is running before starting the frontend, otherwise engine requests will fail.
+**Use node 14.x or higher.**

 ```bash
 # Navigate to the API folder (from repository folder)